 I am 1 in 600.
 And I believe that every cleft-affected person in this world deserves the opportunity to survive and thrive as I have.

 In 1994, I was born with a cleft lip and palate, which means that my entire lip and the roof of my mouth did not fuse during fetal development.
 Since then, I have had 30 years of life-saving care and treatment which has included 15+ surgeries, orthodontic care, ENT care, and psychosocial and speech therapy.
 For every year of care I have had, millions of others have gone without.
-Leading up to my 30th birthday next year, I hope to help at least 30 cleft-affected people around the world get the life-saving surgeries and follow-up treatment they need, and I need your help to do so.
+In honor of turning 30 this year, I hope to help at least 30 cleft-affected people around the world get the life-saving surgeries and follow-up treatment they need, and I need your help to do so.

-You may have heard the adage "Give a man a fish, and you feed him for a day.
+You maPictured with Sandy and Lucy from my incredible cleft team at NYU.
+Every child deserves the consistent, patient-centered, and nurturing care they gave me, 365 days a year.y have heard the adage "Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime."
 Smile Train was founded with the understanding that empowering local healthcare professionals with education, training, and resources, as well as the opportunity to train others in turn, would strengthen local health systems and make high-quality cleft care accessible 365 days a year.
 Since its first surgery in 1999, Smile Train has brought life-saving cleft surgeries to more than 1.5 million people across 70+ countries — more than every other cleft-focused INGO combined.

 https://www.mysmiletrain.org/campaign/1-in-600